MGXlab/genes_synteny/README.md

 # Visualizing Synteny and Homology of Genes

 This repository contains a tutorial and scripts to create a gene synteny and homology figure for a set of species.
+Additionally, it contains a tutorial to create a phylogenetic tree.

+Figures 1 b and c of the paper of Escobar Doncel and collaborators can be reproduced following this tutorial.
+The input files are FASTA genomes in folder ```genomes``` and proteins of interest in folder ```proteins```.
+They contain data for 8 bacterial species.

 <p align="center">
   <img src="figures/synteny.png" alt="Alt Text" width="850"/>